 Inbound Vs. Outbound Marketing

 Outbound marketing strategies focus on directly reaching target audiences — many of whom are not interested — via advertisements and sponsored content, emails, and cold calls.
 In contrast, inbound marketing strategies take a more subtle approach.
-Inbound marketing intends to attract users to online content without directly reaching out to them and converting leads by developing and nurturing customer relationships.
+Inbound marketing and search engine optimization intends to attract users to online content without directly reaching out to them and converting leads by developing and nurturing customer relationships.

-Inbound marketing strategies focus on attracting consumers via content that engages them with the solutions, insights, products, and support they actively seek to get them to do something, such as providing contact information or purchasing products.
+Inbound marketing strategies focus on attracting consumers via content that engages them with the solutions, insights, products, and support they actively seek to get them to do something, such as providing contact information or purchasing products and buy Instagram auto likes.
 Inbound marketing takes a while to work because the marketer must build trust before developing beneficial relationships.

 Outbound Marketing Strategies Cost More